JGuan-lab/scINRB/README.md

 ### Depends:
     R (>= 4.0.4)
-### The parameter used in scINRB:
+### Input data:
     data : the input dropout scRNAseq data.

     data_bulk : the bulk RNAseq.
+### The parameter used in scINRB:

+    #Parameters and r can be selected by cross-validation in the article.

     parameter : the vector of parameters , the default is (0.001,0.001,1).
     The first parameter is the value of alpha1 in the mathematical model;
     the second one is the value of alpha2 in the mathematical model;
     the third one is the value of alpha3 in the mathematical model.

     r : dimensions of matrix decomposition , the default is 200.

 ### Example:
     #run_demo.R
     setwd(path)